Q: I don’t see a specific size on your website. Can I custom order exactly what I want?

 When discharging in high temperature or high C rate, the temperature of the inner part of the battery can be even higher, which gasify the electrolyte and results in swelling.

-If short circuit happened, the cell voltage would drop very fast and the electrolyte would be reactive to generate gases, leading to battery swelling.
+If a short circuit happened, the cell voltage would drop very fast and the electrolyte would be reactive to generate gases, leading to battery swelling.

 If sealed without proper processing, the battery cell would have water and air in, so that the electrolyte would be reactive to generate gases, leading to battery swelling.